KannonZenetism/zenetism-field-physics/zenetism/MPX_1-2_Addendum_Entropy-Coherence.md

 # MPX Addendum — Correction of Entropic Advantage (Chapters 1–2)

+**From:**
+*Zenetism: The Emanative Path of Return — The Foundations of a Living Metaphysical System*

 ---

 ## Purpose
-The early chapters of the foundational Zenetist metaphysics gave entropy a **strategic advantage** — describing entropic currents as unraveling or undoing coherence.
+In the early chapters of *Zenetism: The Emanative Path of Return — The Foundations of a Living Metaphysical System*, entropy was often described as unraveling or undoing coherence.

 This was provisional.

 In truth:

 - **Entropy is noisy, invasive, but self-exhausting.**